 - Students graduating in December with a terminal degree cannot continue in any student positions after graduation.
 Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions.

 - School is not in session but students are still being paid for their GA appointments.
 Students may be compensated up to the difference between .875 (35 hours) and the GA FTE.
 Students should not be working and cannot be compensated for Monday, December 24, Tuesday, December 25 or Tuesday, January 1 (official University holidays).
 GAs on academic appointments are not required to put in hours during the break.
 Any hours worked must be paid via supplemental compensation.
 If you have any questions, please contact Julie Treanor at 621-5193 or firstname.lastname@example.org for additional assistance.

 - Summer Break (05/18/20-08/23/20)

 - Students graduating in May or August with a terminal degree cannot continue in any student positions after the end of the spring semester.
 Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions.

-- It is recommended GAs on supplemental compensation be limited to no more than 35 hours per week total compensation in the summer.
+- GAs on supplemental compensation are limited to no more than 35 hours per week total compensation during the summer.